LandonTrev/PhotoOrganizer/README.md

 # Photo Organizing Script
 This is a script I designed to automatically sort photos based on their creation date extracted from EXIF metadata.
 It scans a source folder containing photos and organizes them into seperate folders based on the date they were taken.
 It then moves the organized folders into a destination folder.
 As of now it is only capable of sorting .jpeg .jpg and .png file types.
+This is very practical if you have loads of pictures on an sd card or your phone.
+Instead of just backing them up you can organize them so they are easier to look back at.

 # Getting Started
 Follow these instructions to help you set up the script on you computer